 There are two broad categories of jobs that maths/natural science PhDs often end up doing:

 - Jobs that do not directly require a PhD qualification: Most PhD graduates may be wondering-what’s the point of going for roles that do not require my PhD?
 Whilst these roles may not necessarily require an expertise in the subject matter of your PhD, it is the skills acquired and demonstrated in the process that are the main reasons for the hire.
 These include problem solving skills, ability to learn difficult and technical concepts very quickly, programming, analysis, modelling skills, independent research, written and verbal communication, etc. These roles are often open to non-PhD graduates including Masters and sometimes holders of BSc degrees.
 However, a PhD graduate has a greater advantage due to the fact that they’ve had more time to develop some of these key skills.
 Publications may not necessarily count for these types of roles.
-An employer in this category is interested in what yon can add to their industry and this boils down to transferrable skills.
+An employer in this category is interested in what you can add to their industry and this boils down to transferrable skills including softer skills such as communication, presentation and other business skills.

 There are also other types of roles that do not necessarily require the subject matter of a PhD but nonetheless require a PhD qualification.
-A good example is the insight data science fellowship program.
+A good example is the insight data science fellowship program in the US.
+This is a sort of bootcamp that recruit PhDs into Data Science roles in industry.
 In summary, the skills you’ve gained during your PhD are just as important as the PhD itself and these need to be reflected in your resume.
+You have to sell yourself as not every employer understands what skills are required to complete a PhD.